anaismu/anaismu.github.io/README.md

 ### 2022
 #### Manchester NLP Group
 \[INVITED SPEAKER] Murat, A. C., "Studying Multimodality in Interactions:Gaze Patterns & Linguistic Progression"
+#### Science Researcher's Night
+\[SCIENCE SHOWCASE] w/ the participation of the CRT-AI, sensatisation of the public to online safety.
+Creation of material to be handed to the general public (booklet, stickers and swag) at Trinity College Dublin
 ## Training

 ### IBM Masterclass & Workshop 2024, Trinity College Dublin
 In September 2024, she attended the IBM masterclass & workshop.
 - SECURITY, Fabio Pierazzi (King’s College London)
-- EVALUATION IN NLG, Ehud Reiter (University of Aberdeen)
+- EVALUATION IN NATURAL LANGUAGE GENERATION, Ehud Reiter (University of Aberdeen)
 - OVERVIEW OF LLMs: MODELS and ARCHITECTURE, Raghu Kiran Ganti (IBM Research)